DeepLearnI/atlas-ce-docs/docs/api_docs/sources/atlas-modes/gpu.md

 <h1>GPU mode & concurrency</h1>
 ---

+!!! note "Prerequisites"
+    Please make sure that you have [nvidia-docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) installed.
+Without this installed, Docker will not be able to properly access your machines GPUs.

 By default, Atlas runs all of your jobs without GPUs on the machine.
 Luckily, if you are hoping to run this on a machine and use the GPUs, it's pretty simple.

 Just run `atlas-server start -g` and you're off to the races.